unik-name/help-unikname/docs/business-account/creating-unikname-organization.md

 }
 ```

-:::warning
+:::warning Backup these informations
 **You have to copy and save preciously these informations!
-If you lost these informations, you'll also lost access to this cryptoaccount and its @unikname.**
+If you lose these informations, you also lose access to this cryptoaccount and its @unikname.**
 :::

 ## Using a COUPON to create the organization @unikname

 Creating an organization @unikname requires a COUPON.
 If you have one, you can continue.

 Otherwise, it's time [to get in contact with the Unikname team](https://www.unikname.com/get-started/) to discuss about your Unikname Connect integration, your specific needs...

 You will get a COUPON in return.

-## Create the organization @unikname
+## Creating the organization @unikname

 Once you have a coupon, all you have to do is to create the @unikname!